buildpacks/community/GOVERNANCE.md

 New maintainers must already be contributors, must be nominated by an existing maintainer or core team member, and must be elected by a [supermajority](#supermajority) of the core team.
 Likewise, maintainers can be removed by a supermajority of the core team or can resign by notifying one of the maintainers.

 #### Contributors
 Contributors are those who make regular contributions to the project (documentation, code reviews, responding to issues, participation in proposal discussions, contributing code, etc.).
-New contributors may be self-nominated or be nominated by existing contributors, and must be elected by a supermajority of the project’s maintainers.
+New contributors may be self-nominated or be nominated by existing contributors, and must be elected by a supermajority of the sub team’s maintainers.
 Contributors may merge approved PRs.

 ### [Implementation Team](TEAMS.md#Implementation-Team)
 The Implementation team is responsible for maintaining the components that constitute the Cloud Native Buildpacks reference implementation of the specification.
 This includes: